Professional practice

 Ben has an interest in shipping-related work, and assisted on a number of shipping cases during and before pupillage, including:

-• Advising (as a pupil) on the incorporation of terms, breach of a warranty of quality, and the scope of recoverable damages, in a sale of goods dispute arising out of the contamination of a ship’s cargo (assisting David Walsh).
+• Advising on a sale of goods dispute arising out of the contamination of a ship’s cargo (as a pupil, with David Walsh).

-• Drafting (as a pupil) a reply and defence to counterclaim in a case alleging breach of a time voyage charterparty.
+• Drafting a reply and defence to counterclaim in a case alleging breach of a time voyage charterparty (as a pupil, with Helen Morton).

-Assisting (as a judicial assistant) on an appeal concerning liability for standby charges under a contract, for a delay in a ship being able to carry out survey work: Geoquip Marine Operations AG v Tower Resources Cameroon SA [2023] EWCA Civ 304.
+• Geoquip Marine Operations AG v Tower Resources Cameroon SA [2023] EWCA Civ 304: assisting (as a judicial assistant) on an appeal concerning liability for standby charges under a contract, for a delay in a ship being able to carry out survey work.

 Unjust enrichment & restitution claims